 Knowing how to translate WooCommerce products is an important part of running an online shop.
 It helps you open up new customer segments and serve your clients better.
 It also allows you to compete in a global market and is a huge trust indicator.

 Above, you have learned how to translate key parts of your WooCommerce product pages with TranslatePress.
-From product titles, descriptions and categories over attributes, strings added by your theme or plugin and even the URL and title tag, everything can be translated in a matter of clicks.
-Plus, this translation tool is fast and won’t slow down your website.
+From product titles, descriptions, and categories over attributes, strings added by your theme or plugin, and even the URL and title tag, everything can be translated in a matter of clicks.

 Armed with this knowledge, you are now able to create a truly multilingual WooCommerce store for your clientele.